 Launch from Applications Menu

-Complete the First-Time Setup Wizard
+Complete the Calibre Setup Wizard on Ubuntu

 When you first launch Calibre, a setup wizard helps you configure essential settings.
-This process takes about a minute to complete.

 Set Your Library Location